Tips to help during COVID-19

 Contacting clients using SMS/Email marketing

+For businesses that have been forced to close their doors and ones that are still open but are experiencing less revenue.
 Consider this – Emphasize that you may not be physically open but this does not mean that you are not open for business.

 Get the most of You’reOnTime and use our great online features.
 Notify your customers that they can still purchase gift vouchers to use for future appointments and we have a newly released feature of selling products online.
 Contact our support and they will get your store open for you.
+It’s important to keep communications open with your clients to retain valuable relationships.

 Social Media

 Social Media platforms are a way of updating existing and potential clients.
-Most salons already have a Facebook page and for many of them it is already the primary place they keep in contact with clients.
+Most salons already have a Facebook page and for many of them, it is already the primary place they keep in contact with clients.
 Take advantage of this with regular weekly posts to keep them informed.
 Even if you don't feel like you have much to add a simple post of an image or meme is enough.

 Reminders / Campaigns